springload/devops-challenge/3-golang/README.md

 This quite simplified program is expected to print numbers from 0 to 4, but instead it prints 5 multiple times!
 What's going on?

+### Answer

+Here the program was printing the number within the goroutine which was calling `wg.Done`, since they run concurrently/in parrallel the number will always be 5.
+By printing the number after this goroutine, but within the for loop we can get the expected output, which is to print numbers from 0 to 4.